Stay Connected with CECH

 Freshman Admission Requirements

 This program is open to all students with a high school diploma or GED and the desire to succeed in college.
 Although admission is open, students accepted into the program must meet the academic standards of the program to advance to upper levels of study.
-Simply apply for the certificate and register for the appropriate es.
+Simply apply for the certificate and register for the appropriate classes.

 Program length: 9 months